 Select any cell within your data range, and go to Insert > PivotTable > New Worksheet.
 See Create a PivotTable to analyze worksheet data for more details.

 Add the PivotTable fields that you want, then format as desired.
 This PivotTable will be the basis for others, so you should spend some time making any necessary adjustments to style, report layout and general formatting now so you don’t have to do it multiple times.
-For more details, see: Change the layout and format of a PivotTable report.
+For more details, see: Design the layout and format of a PivotTable.

 In this case, we created a top-level summary of sales by product category, and sorted by the Sales field in descending order.

 See Sort data in a PivotTable or PivotChart for more details.

 Once you've created your master PivotTable, select it, then copy and paste it as many times as necessary to empty areas in the worksheet.
 For our example, these PivotTables can change rows, but not columns so we placed them on the same row with a blank column in between each one.
 However, you might find that you need to place your PivotTables beneath each other if they can expand columns.